Board of Directors and Advisory Board

 Please carefully read the information on Autism Society Acadiana Board and Advisory Board duties and responsibilities located in Appendices 1, 2, & 3.

-To be considered, we must have your application no later than February 23, 2018.
-Applicants may be interviewed by the current Board of Directors
+To be considered, we must have your application no later than April 24, 2019.
+Applicants may be interviewed by the current Board of Directors.
+Interviews will take place Saturday, April 27.

 Please check one option below: